mbarbag/e2e-data-engineering-zoomcamp-aws/README.md

 ### Architecture
 > Extract (Postgres) **>>** Load raw data into S3 (staging layer) **>>** COPY raw data into Redshift (Data warehouse) **>>** Transform inside Redshift (*LATER* — SQL/dbt)

+## dbt

+In the `dbt/` folder remains all the **Transformation layer** from our ELT pipeline.

+For this part, you'll need to configure the dbt project with a Redshift connection to your data warehouse.